dessertj/dessertj-core/README.md

 the same `SliceContext`.

 The `SliceContext` provides some methods (`packagesOf`, `subPackagesOf`) to create an initial `SliceSet` whos slices contain all classes.
-The `slice` method of the intial `SliceSet` can be used with a corresponding `ClassPredicate` to create smaller `SliceSet` objects.
+The `packageSlice` method of the intial `SliceSet` can be used with a corresponding `ClassPredicate` to create smaller `SliceSet` objects.
 For the actual dependency checking between such `SliceSet` objects the `SliceAssertions` class provides a fluent API.